reece/pytest-optional-tests/README.md

     slow: slow tests
     network: network tests

-Optional markers should NOT be declared using the `markers` attribute, even when using pytest's `strict` mode.
+Optional markers should NOT be declared using the `markers` config attribute, even when using pytest's `strict` mode.

-Optional test decorators are pytest markers, and the semantics are identical.
+Optional test markers are pytest markers and the semantics are nearly identical except that they cause a test to be skipped by default and run only when requested.
 If a test is decorated with multiple optional markers, the test will be executed when *any* of the markers is requested.
 For
 example:

     @pytest.mark.network